The Basics of Guitar Technique

 - Create order in a disorderly world.
 (OK, I may be stretching a bit with this one…)

 The Main Classical Guitar Fundamentals

-The primary fundamentals are described in depth in the video above.
+The primary classical guitar technique fundamentals are described in depth in the video above.

 Here are the broad strokes: